BV and BFV for the H-twisted Poisson sigma model: Acknowledgments

 \section{Acknowledgments}

 N.I. is grateful to the Max Plank institute for mathematics, the university of Geneva, and the Prague Charles university, where part of this work was carried out during 2017 and 2018, for their hospitality.
 T.S. is grateful to Satoshi Watamura for his invitation to Sendai in 2016, where this collaboration all began.
+We are grateful to the Erwin Schr\"odinger International Institute for Mathematics and Physics for support within the program ``Higher Structures and Field Theory''.

+This work was supported by the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program ``Investissements d'Avenir'' (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).